Lawmakers pass bill allowing Confederate monument removals - KVIA

 The compromise measure says a locality must hold a public hearing before voting to remove or otherwise alter a monument.
 If it decides to remove one, it must be offered to “any museum, historical society, government or military battlefield,” although the governing body ultimately gets the say on the “final disposition.”

-The measure wouldn’t apply cemeteries or the Virginia Military Institute in Lexington, which has a prominent statue of Confederate Gen. Stonewall Jackson.
+The measure, which passed largely but not entirely along party lines, wouldn’t apply cemeteries or the Virginia Military Institute in Lexington, which has a prominent statue of Jackson.

 Northam, who last year was embroiled in a scandal over a racist photo that appeared in his medical school yearbook, announced at the start of the legislative session what he called a historic justice agenda aimed at telling the accurate and complete story of Virginia’s past.

-In addition to the monuments bill, lawmakers also have advanced bills removing that were technically still on the books, substituting the state’s holiday honoring Lee and Jackson for one on Election Day and creating a commission to recommend a replacement for the Lee statue Virginia sent to the U.S. Capitol.
+In addition to the monuments bill, lawmakers also have advanced bills removing that were technically still on the books, substituting the state’s holiday honoring Lee and Jackson for one on Election Day and creating a commission to recommend a replacement for a Lee statue Virginia contributed to the U.S. Capitol.
 They have also passed legislation that provides protections and funding for historic African American cemeteries.

 Another bill introduced this year took aim at a controversial statue on Capitol Square, one of Harry F. Byrd Sr., a former Virginia governor and U.S. senator who’s considered the architect of the state’s “massive resistance” policy to public school integration.

 Republican Del.
-Wendell Walker introduced the bill that would have removed the bronze figure to needle Democrats on the larger monuments issue, saying “what’s good for the goose is good for the gander.”
+Wendell Walker introduced that would have removed the bronze figure with the aim of needling Democrats on the larger monuments issue, saying “what’s good for the goose is good for the gander.”
 Byrd, a Democrat, led a political machine that dominated Virginia politics for decades.

 But when met with some agreement from across the aisle on removing the statue, Walker asked that the bill be killed.